 In spite of a .305 batting average in 48 games and the great press he received, Beck was released by the Reds in July.
 Whether the release was simply because he was the odd man out with Peitz, Beckley and right fielder Sam Crawford healthy or as a result of drinking is unknown.

 Beck was signed almost immediately by the Detroit Tigers where he took over at first base after Frank “Pop” Dillon was sent to the Baltimore Orioles.
-Beck hit .296 in 41 games, but was again released at the end of the season.
+He hit .296 in 41 games but was again released at the end of the season.